microsoft/azure-data-services-go-fast-documentation/4-Web-Application-Manual/4-Schedules.md

 ![4-3](../assets/img/4/Schedules/MainPagewithMenuSchedule-4-3.png)<br/>
 <sup>Figure 4-3: LockBox Main Page Schedule Masters selection </sup><br/>

+**What is a Schedule?**<br/>
+A Schedule can be thought of a time table for tasks.
+Task Masters can be assigned a schedule to ensure that they run at required times, creating a Task Instance each time that schedule's conditions (Cron Expression) is met.

 ## 4.1        Schedule Master Page Overview

 When browsing the Schedule Master page, a layout similar to figure 4.1-1